Jetroid/jetroid.github.io/_posts/2018-02-26-logomania.md

 But then I reasoned with my self:

 "You know, it *obviously* isn't *that* bad.
 I'm showing support for the *people* who make *things I like*.
 I'm wearing the team colours!
 And most of the clothing I bought doesn't even have the *name* of the product it's associated with! - so it couldn't be veiled advertising... right?
-And anyway, even if it is advertising, I *indentify* with these things, don't I?
+And anyway, even if it is advertising, I *identify* with these things, don't I?
 And who cares if it **is** advertising!?"

 Like someone who has had their [Doublethink](https://en.wikipedia.org/wiki/Doublethink) revealed, I tried to calm the problem and pretend it didn't exist.
 I tried to explain away the cognitive dissonance I was feeling.
 In short, I was in denial.